pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## 1.3 Success Metrics & Definitions

-In the Legacy Codex, "Wealth" is a four-dimensional concept.
+In Legacy Codex, "Wealth" is a four-dimensional concept.
 We track our success across four capitals, because financial wealth without human, intellectual, and social capital is incomplete and unsustainable.

 ### Defining "Wealth" in The Enterprise Context